• Developed market bonds broadly rallied in July, as weaker economic data sent signals that central banks may cut interest rates.

 Government bonds

-Government bond yields broadly fell over the month.
-In the US, 2- and 10-year yields fell by 50 bps and 37 bps, respectively.
-In the euro area, German Bund 2-year yields fell by 30 bps, while 10-year yields fell by 20 bps.
-In the UK, 2- and 10-year gilt yields fell by 40 bps and 20 bps, respectively1.
+Government bond yields broadly rose in October, due to stronger inflation and labour market data in the US, as well as volatility related to the US elections.
+In the US, 2- and 10-year yields rose by 53 bps and 50 bps, respectively.
+In the euro area, German two-year Bund yields rose by 21 bps, while 10-year yields rose by 27 bps.
+In the UK, two- and 10-year gilt yields rose by 46 bps and 44 bps, respectively3

-A bar chart showing the changes in option-adjusted spreads for different fixed income sectors for the month of July 2024.
-The sectors include: global corporates, US corporates, euro corporates, sterling corporates, global high yield, US asset-backed securities, US commercial asset-backed securities, emerging markets high yield and emerging markets investment grade.
+A bar chart showing the changes in option-adjusted spreads for different fixed income sectors for the month of October 2024.
+The sectors include: global corporates, US corporates, euro corporates, sterling corporates, global high-yield, US asset-backed securities, US commercial asset-backed securities, emerging markets high-yield and emerging markets investment-grade.

 Emerging markets

-A line chart tracking the historical performance of emerging market investment-grade bond spreads and emerging market high-yield bond spreads over the last 24 months through 31 July 2024.
-EM IG and EM HY spreasds have been compressing since the start of the year.
+A line chart tracking the historical performance of emerging market investment-grade bond spreads and emerging market high-yield bond spreads over the last 24 months through 30 October 2024.
+EM IG and EM HY spreads have been compressing since the start of 2024

 Source: Bloomberg and Vanguard.
-Data are for the 24 months to 31 July 2024.
+For the 24 months to 30 October 2024.
 Proxies used: EM investment-grade: Bloomberg EM USD Aggregate Average OAS Index; EM high-yield: Bloomberg Emerging Markets High Yield Average OAS Index.
-Calculations are in USD.

 Outlook

-We continue to believe fixed income as an asset class offers attractive levels of yield.
-Historically, yields at these levels have typically been followed by strong returns for investors over the subsequent six to 12 months.
+We believe yields are attractive.
+Historically, yields at these levels have typically been followed by strong returns over the subsequent six to 12 months.

-We are constructive on EM fixed income as fundamentals are strong and yields remain attractive, which we believe should support the asset class.
-However, valuations are tight and risks around US monetary policy remain.
+We are constructive on EM fixed income, as fundamentals are strong and yields are attractive.
+We believe a US rate-cutting cycle should be supportive for the asset class so long as global growth remains resilient.
+Nevertheless, valuations are tight and economic uncertainty remains a risk.

-Source: Bloomberg and Vanguard, based on corporate earning results for the reporting period 1 April 2024 to 30 June 2024, as at 31 July 2024.
+7 Source: Bloomberg and Vanguard, based on corporate earning results for the reporting period 1 July 2024 to 30 September 2024.

-7 ‘Rising stars’ refer to high yield issuers whose credit ratings have been upgraded from sub-investment grade (Ba1/BB+ or lower) to investment-grade (Baa3/BBB- or above) by ratings agencies S&P, Moody’s and Fitch.
+10 ‘Rising stars’ refer to high-yield issuers whose credit ratings have been upgraded from sub-investment grade (Ba1/BB+ or lower) to investment-grade (Baa3/BBB- or above) by ratings agencies S&P, Moody’s and Fitch.
 ‘Fallen angels’ refer to investment-grade issuers whose ratings have been downgraded to below investment-grade.
 An increase in rising-star versus falling-angel activity can signal a strengthening economic environment and/or improved corporate fundamentals.

 Image of Mountains